ai-driven-dev/prompts/README.md

 ---

 ### Phase 2: 🧱 Define or Refine Architecture
-- **Objective**: Collaboratively create or adjust the project’s architecture.
+- **Objective**: Collaboratively create or adjust the project's architecture.
 - **Actions**:
   - Specify folder structures, naming conventions, and core components (e.g., commands, utilities, events).
   - Define environment variables (with placeholder values).
   - Ensure modularity, scalability, and maintainability.
   - Check in the knowledge base if an architecture already exists.
 Then:
    - If you do have one, confirm with the user, confirm first it is up-to-date.
-   - If you don’t know it, ask the user to provide it.
+   - If you don't know it, ask the user to provide it.
-   - If it doesn’t exist, the user will let you know.
+   - If it doesn't exist, the user will let you know.
   - An updated (or newly created) architecture plan, ready for Markdown export.
   - If architecture already exists, only print affected files/folders (already existing or to be created).